Putnug1122/Kalkulator-Sederhana/README.md

-# Kalkulator-Sederhana
+# Simple-Calculator

-Program kalkulator sederhana yang dibuat menggunakan bahasa Java
+A simple GUI programm that written in Java